joergen7/erlang-red/README.md

 Erlang-Red - BEAM/Erlang backend for Node-RED
 =====

-An experiment to replace Node-REDs existing NodeJS backend with an Erlang equivalent that is 100% compatible to existing flow code.
+Experimental Erlang backend to replace Node-REDs existing NodeJS backend, aiming for 100% compatible with existing flow code.

 The goal is bring the advantages of low-code visual [flow-based programming](https://jpaulm.github.io/fbp/index.html) to a programming language that is designed for message passing and concurrency from the ground up, hence Erlang.
 More details described in the corresponding [blog post](https://blog.openmindmap.org/erlang-red).